YouTube may be the most popular website for videos, but there are a lot of videos that you won’t find there.

 While some of the tools in the information section include reviews and ratings, these sites are dedicated to them.
 Both Rotten Tomatoes and Metacritic have a primary score based on professional critics and another score based on ratings from the general public.

-The “Google” option is a Google search limited to script sites, including the three mentioned here.
+The “Google+FF” option is a Google search limited to script sites, including the three mentioned here.

-FilmFreeway lists thousands of film festivals, screenplay contents and similar events around the world.
+FilmFreeway lists thousands of film festivals, screenplay contests and similar events around the world.
+Film Festival Database is focused on the United States.